 Spain are slowly introducing young athletes to their senior squad, but the team still works under the strong leadership of previous generations and one thing is certain: they will not lack character on the court.
-While Carlos Viver guides them from the bench, on the field there is Carmen Martin.

 28-year-old right back Mireya Gonzalez Alvarez plays her club handball for the EHF Champions League club SCM Ramnicu Valcea.
 She recorded 20 goals at the last EHF EURO and is another worth-mentioning player in the ‘Guerreras’ squad.

 “We will try to reach the Main Round by ending the first round in top positions.
 The most important thing is to keep our feet on the ground, look forward game by game, and try to move on to the second phase,” says Nerea Pena.
 But there is another goal in their minds: “To reach the Olympic Games – we want to be in Tokyo!”